kg583/TIGHT/README.md

 	* Ex: `LOAD`, which loads an existing graph by name in `Ans`
 * `label`: Graph algorithms which label the edges or vertices in some manner, most often as a coloring
 	* Ex: `DEGS`, which labels each vertex based on its degree
-* `ops`: Operations which modify the current graph in-place
+* `ops`: Operations which modify the graph in-place
 	* Ex: `ADD`, which adds the edge `Ans` to the graph
-* `plot`: Programs involved with plotting the current graph on the graphscreen
+* `plot`: Programs involved with plotting the graph on the graphscreen
 	* Ex: `LAY`, which lays out the vertices of the graph for plotting
-* `test`: Tests which determine if the current graph satisfies some desired property
+* `test`: Tests which determine if the graph satisfies some desired property
-	* Ex: `TREE`, which checks if the current graph is a tree
+	* Ex: `TREE`, which checks if the graph is a tree

 # Contact
 Have any questions?
 Found a bug?